jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.013.png)

   This chapter attempts to describe the concept of interfaces along with their diagram notation.
-Up till now the idea of interfaces was sometimes left out of the stories.
+Up until now the idea of interfaces was sometimes left out of the stories.
 This chapter tries to catch up with that.
-There are also attemps to describe: interface assignment, interface reference and relations that might form through the use of interfaces.
+There are also attempts to describe: interface assignment, interface reference and relations that might form through the use of interfaces.
 As interfaces might be applied to *objects*, interfaces might also be applied to *commands*.

 ### Events

 - ![](images/Circle%20Language%20Spec%20Overview.014.png)

   Events might be thought of as notification calls.
 Call receivers might subscribe to an event.
 The call sender might send a call to the receivers at times.
-Another variation of the events concept, that the world seems to use, if not mistaken is the *‘the observer pattern’*.
-The term observer may help here, to realize what an event is for: watching out for something to take place, to possibly take action.
+Another variation of the events concept, that the world seems to use, might be the *‘the observer pattern’*.
+The term observer may help here, to realize what an event is: watching out for something to take place, to possibly take action.
 The sender might decide what the message looks like.
-The receiver might supply a command, that should have an interface, given by the sender.
+The receiver might supply a command, that should have an interface, suggested by the sender.

   The concept of events might be seen as a combination of constructs: an array of command references, a command interface, then supporting the command interface, registering the command inside the array of command references and then calling the commands in the array at times.

-  Even though It might be established by a combination of other constructs, it seems to be of enough use, that Circle attempts to accommodate it as a separate construct, like some other programming languages seem to do.

-  The documentation also tries to show, how events look in Circle's diagram notation.
+  The documentation also tries to show, how events might look in Circle's diagram notation.

 ### Inheritance

 - ![](images/Circle%20Language%20Spec%20Overview.015.png)

-  This part of the documentation attempts to describe the concept of inheritance inside the Circle language.
+  This part of the documentation attempts to describe the concept of *inheritance* inside the Circle language.
 This concept seems to have been part of some object oriented programming languages for a while.
 In certain languages one class might inherit from another class, to take over its characteristics before the derived class might get extended or altered.
 When the notation in Circle was worked out, different variations on that seemed to fall out, that might not necessarily be present in all object oriented languages.
 Next to *class inheritance* (could be thought of as the *traditional* form of inheritance), there could also be *object inheritance*.
 This might mean, that one object takes over the characteristics of a specific other object.
 The other object seems to melt together with the new object.
 When maybe changing base members of the new object, the base object’s data might also change.
 This could be called *object inheritance*.
 More forms of inheritance may be proposed.
 A collection might be inherited from, so that an existing 'table' of items might be extended with 'new columns'.
 This could be called *list inheritance*.
 There is also the idea for a construct, where a *system* or module can inherit from another system, taking over its characteristics, and the derived system can be altered, augmented, specialized and extended.
 This might be called *system inheritance* or *module inheritance*.
 If the original system would change, this may also change the derived systems.
 (Other technology might establish this with what may be called 'proxy classes' and extending auto-generated proxy-classes with additional aspects.)
 So the idea is that things can be inherited from to render specialized versions of a class, object, collection or module.

   Such specialization might also be applied to *commands*.
 The inheritance documentation also aims to describe other concepts in the area of *specialization* and *extension*.
 Inheritance might be thought of related to the concept of *interfaces.*

 That was the more rounded up documentation.
 Next an attempt is made to list the documents, that might not be as well polished.
-The descriptions below, however, might be a rounded reflection on the topics.
+The descriptions below, however, might be a rounded up reflection on the topics.

 ### Type Control

 - ![](images/Circle%20Language%20Spec%20Overview.016.png)

-  Objects might relate to free to choose sets of other objects.
+  Objects might relate to, free to choose sets of other objects.
 But when the class of an object is set, some relations might be determined by the class.
 This could be considered a form of *type control*.
 Another form of type control might be assigning an interface to an object reference.
 This may change the types of objects that might be assigned to the object reference.

   Binding an object like that could be called *explicit* declaration.
 Not binding an object or object reference like that might be called *generic* declaration.
 Both concepts could be seen as *type control*.

-  This documentation folder might have one document, with ideas that are possibly not as well polished, including an original description worked out in a previous version of the design of this diagram notation language.
+  This document might have ideas that are possibly not as well polished, including an original description worked out in a previous version of the design of this diagram language.

 ### Object Resolution